Sathvik-Rao/ClipCascade/README.md

 Before making any changes, ensure you log out and exit the application.
 After editing the `hash_rounds` field, log back in for the changes to take effect.

-## ⇄ Reverse Proxy
+## ⇄ Reverse Proxy Setup

-Here is a screenshot showing how to set up a reverse proxy using Cloudflare Tunnels.
+Here is a screenshot showing how to set up a reverse proxy using **Cloudflare Tunnels**.
 You can apply a similar approach with other providers as well.

 <img src="https://github.com/user-attachments/assets/0f45879f-307a-4f5f-9f26-ca5d3de7b1cf" alt="Reverse Proxy" width="600" />